-In section 2.1, we saw that in Italo-Romance bare quantifiers can be paired with a nominal classifier, and in section 2.2 we noted that bare quantifiers have a special position in some varieties.
-In this
+In Section 2.1, we saw that in Italo-Romance bare quantifiers can be paired with a nominal classifier, and in Section 2.2, we noted that bare quantifiers have a special position in some varieties.
+In this section, we show that the two observations are related, more specifically that there are dialects where the lexicalization of the nominal classifier depends on the position of the quantifier.
+Consider the following Sicilian examples:

-(19) a. На statu tuttu fattu bonu.
-(Sicilian, Palermo)

-has been all done well

-b.
-Hanni И statu fattu bonu tutti-c osi.

-have-3 3pl been done well all-thi ngs

-c.
-Hani пи statu tutti-c osi fattu bonu.

-have-3 3pl been all-thi ngs done well

-'Every

-(20) a.
-N'a sta casa è tuttu pronti l.
-(Sicilian, Palermo)

-in this home is all ready

-b.
-N'a sta casa su pronti tutti-cı uosi.

-in this home are ready all-thir ıgs

-c.
-N'a sta casa su tutti pronti cuosi.

-in this home are all ready things

-d.
-N'a sta casa su tutti-ci uosi pronti.

-in this home are all-thi ngs ready

-'In this house everything is ready.'
+(19) a. statu tuttu fattu bonu. been all done well (Sicilian, Palermo) b. nu statu fattu bonu tutti-cosi. -3PL been done well all-things c. have nu statu tutti-cosi fattu bonu. -3PL been all-things done well ything has been done well.'
+(20) a. sta casa è tuttu prontu. this home is all ready (Sicilian, Palermo) b. sta casa su pronti tutti-cuosi. this home are ready all-things c. sta casa su tutti pronti cuosi. this home are all ready things d. in sta casa su tutti-cuosi pronti. this home are all-things ready 111 U is house everything is ready.'